carlesoriol/classicracer/README.md

 I've also simulated the 64 SID sound with ADSR wave definitions.

-Maybe I will create some fun version for spectrum (or spectrum next), mocodore amd for modern computers like the raspberry with raylib.
+Maybe I will create some fun version for spectrum (or spectrum next), mocodore or for super-modern super-computers like the raspberry with raylib.

 ## Game controls